Artur-Lasota/esportlab-recruitment-task/README.md

 ## Instaling the application

-- download and unzip or clone the project with `git clone https://gitlab.com/Manchox/google-maps-api-marker.git`
+- download and unzip or clone the project with `https://github.com/Artur-Lasota/esportlab-recruitment-task.git`
 - `cd` into the `app` folder and run `npm install` to install all the dependencies for the react app

 ## Run application